 Find the full printable recipe with specific measurements below.

-- Refried beans: The first layer is a mixture of beans, cream cheese and taco seasoning.
+- Refried beans: Mixed with cream cheese and taco seasoning.

 How to Make 7 Layer Dip

-- Layer 6: Then add your favorite toppings such as tomatoes, olives and jalapenos,
+Layer 6: Then add your favorite toppings such as tomatoes and olives.
+Add jalapenos for heat if you like.

 Serving Ideas